exakat/exakat/docs/Rules.rst

 ##################

-`'__DIR__ <http://php.net/manual/en/language.constants.predefined.php>`_ must be concatenated with a string starting with /.
+`__DIR__ <http://php.net/manual/en/language.constants.predefined.php>`_ must be concatenated with a string starting with /.

-The magic constant `'__DIR__ <http://php.net/manual/en/language.constants.predefined.php>`_ holds the name of the current directory, without final /.
+The magic constant `__DIR__ <http://php.net/manual/en/language.constants.predefined.php>`_ holds the name of the current directory, without final /.
 When it is used to build path, then the following path fragment must start with /.
 Otherwise, two directories names will be merged together.

 .. code-block:: php